Student Employees

 All UWSP student employees are required to complete Mandatory Employee Trainings (MET) courses, Risk or Safety Management trainings, and any required department trainings or certifications needed for the position.

-If you have questions about a specific policy and/or your rights or responsibilities as a UWSP student employee, please contact Nora Boomer, HR Manager at nboomer@uwsp.edu.
+If you have questions about a specific policy and/or your rights or responsibilities as a UWSP student employee, please contact Diane Weiler (dweiler@uwsp.edu).

 Payroll

-To learn how to enter and submit time, understand your earning statement, update direct deposit, and more, visit the Time, Absence*, and Earnings page.
+To learn more about time entry, understand your earning statement, update direct deposit, and more, visit the Time, Absence*, and Earnings page

 What is the FICA deduction on my Earning Statement?